EmilHvitfeldt/smltar/docs/index.md

 ## Topics this book will not cover {-}

-This book serves as a thorough introduction to prediction and modeling with text, along with detailed practical examples, but there are many areas of natural language processing we do not cover.
-The [CRAN Task View on Natural Language Processing](https://cran.r-project.org/web/views/NaturalLanguageProcessing.html) provides details on other ways to use R for computational linguistics.
+This book serves as a thorough introduction to prediction and modeling with text, along with detailed practical examples, but there are many areas of natural language processing we do not cover. \index{CRAN}The [CRAN Task View on Natural Language Processing](https://cran.r-project.org/web/views/NaturalLanguageProcessing.html) provides details on other ways to use R for computational linguistics.
 Specific topics we do not cover include:

 - **Reading text data into memory:** Text data may come to a data practitioner in any of a long list of heterogeneous formats.
 Text data exists in PDFs, databases, plain text files (single or multiple for a given project), websites, APIs, literal paper, and more.
 The skills needed to access and sometimes wrangle text data sets so that they are in memory and ready for analysis are so varied and extensive that we cannot hope to cover them in this book.
 We point readers to R packages such as **readr** [@R-readr], **pdftools** [@R-pdftools], and **httr** [@R-httr], which we have found helpful in these tasks.

-- **Unsupervised machine learning for text:** @Silge2017 provide an introduction to one method of unsupervised text modeling, and Chapter \@ref(embeddings) does dive deep into word embeddings, which learn from the latent structure in text data.
+- **Unsupervised machine learning for text:** @Silge2017 provide an introduction to one method of unsupervised text modeling\index{machine learning!unsupervised}, and Chapter \@ref(embeddings) does dive deep into word embeddings, which learn from the latent structure in text data.
 However, many more unsupervised machine learning algorithms can be used for the goal of learning about the structure or distribution of text data when there are no outcome or output variables to predict.

-- **Text generation:** The deep learning model architectures we discuss in Chapters \@ref(dldnn), \@ref(dllstm), and \@ref(dlcnn) can be used to generate new text, as well as to model existing text. @Chollet2018 provide details on how to use neural network architectures and training data for text generation.
+- **Text generation:** The deep learning model architectures we discuss in Chapters \@ref(dldnn), \@ref(dllstm), and \@ref(dlcnn) can be used to generate new text\index{text generation}, as well as to model existing text. @Chollet2018 provide details on how to use neural network architectures and training data for text generation.

-- **Speech processing:** Models that detect words in audio recordings of speech are typically based on many of the principles outlined in this book, but the training data is _audio_ rather than written text.
+- **Speech processing:** Models that detect words in audio recordings of speech\index{speech} are typically based on many of the principles outlined in this book, but the training data is _audio_ rather than written text.
 R users can access pre-trained speech-to-text models via large cloud providers, such as Google Cloud's Speech-to-Text API accessible in R through the **googleLanguageR** package [@R-googleLanguageR].

-- **Machine translation:** Machine translation of text between languages, based on either older statistical methods or newer neural network methods, is a complex, involved topic.
+- **Machine translation:** Machine translation\index{translation} of text between languages, based on either older statistical methods or newer neural network methods, is a complex, involved topic.
 Today, the most successful and well-known implementations of machine translation are proprietary, because large tech companies have access to both the right expertise and enough data in multiple languages to train successful models for general machine translation.
 Google is one such example, and Google Cloud's Translation API is again available in R through the **googleLanguageR** package.

 ## Who is this book for? {-}